 Six hours a week will be spent in the classroom.
-One day a week, Joe Marotta will visit and give forging instruction.
+Seven hours a week will be spent in the forge.
 Safety glasses and apron must be worn at all times when in the forging area.
 While at the forge horses will be brought in for trimming and shoeing.
 We will also watch horses move to learn how to recognize gait, lameness and how a shoe effects the movement of a horse.
 Based on the advancement of your skill we will work toward each student working with their own horse.
 Majority of time will be spent in the field trimming and shoeing.
 We will teach you how to trim horses, donkeys, goats, sheep and maybe even a pig.
 There will be demonstrations by other farriers.
 Just because I do something one way does not mean you have to.
 There is more than one way to reach your goal and you need to find what works best for you.

 Week 1

 Classroom: Introduction to the school and curriculum.
 Basic horseshoes and tools used to shoe a horse.
-Construction and function of the hoof.
-Basic anatomy of the horse's leg and hoof.
+Basic understanding of terms of direction, anatomy, and structures of the foot.

 Forge: Forge safety and tools used to work with steel.
 Assignment of forge and tools.
-Plain punched handmade front and hind shoe pattern.
+Plain stamped, front pattern shoe.
+Plain stamped, hind pattern shoe.

 Hands-on: Basic horse handling.
 How to position yourself under the horse.
 Use of tools.
 Pulling shoes and trimming feet.